 - Tukey’s test

-ANOVA calculations can be done in three ways – Hand calculations, Excel sheet and SPSS software.
-Lets learn about all the calculations in detail below
+You can perform ANOVA calculations in three ways: doing hand calculations, using an Excel sheet, or using SPSS software.
+Let us learn about all the calculations in detail below.

 - Step 1

 CM = (Total of all observations)2/NTotal

 - Step 2

 Total SS = Sum of squares of all observations – CM